dhanifudin/lemini/docs/09-deployment.md

 - Update repository URL to match the Git remote (HTTPS or SSH).
 - Ensure your CI step packages the `vendor/` directory and built assets before invoking Deployer (the artifact is uploaded during `deploy:update_code`).
+- `StrictHostKeyChecking=accept-new` lets the workflow trust the VPS fingerprint on first contact; replace with stricter verification if you manage known hosts ahead of time.
 - Use `dotenv()` helper or `set()` calls if you prefer storing host info directly in the file rather than environment variables.
 - Commit `deploy.php` and ensure `composer.json` includes Deployer: `composer require --dev deployer/deployer:^7.0`.